anaclumos/extracranial/Research/pages/Why Korean Banks Suck.md

 ## Where it all began

 It all starts with the [Export of cryptography from the United States](https://en.wikipedia.org/wiki/Export_of_cryptography_from_the_United_States).
 When the internet was booming in 1999, [[대한민국|Korea]] couldn't correctly use the 128-bit AES encryption technology, so they started from a weakened 40-bit security system.
-They then later developed their version of a 128-bit security system which required ActiveX and made it a standard (SEED.)
+They then later developed their version of a 128-bit security system which required ActiveX and made it a standard ([[SEED]].)

-In 2000, the [[United States of America|U.S.]] lifted export restrictions, but [[대한민국|Korea]] continued to use SEED and ActiveX.
+In 2000, the [[United States of America|U.S.]] lifted export restrictions, but [[대한민국|Korea]] continued to use [[SEED]] and ActiveX.
 While they later removed ActiveX systems, they switched to mandating .exe security programs running on the device constantly.
 As [Wladimir Palant found out](https://palant.info/2023/01/02/south-koreas-online-security-dead-end/), these programs are uncomfortable and do not even conform to ancient security techniques.
 Moreover, they are developed with 15-year-old Visual Studio, causing avoidable security problems like simple Buffer Overflows Attacks. **But why**?
 Why are they still not improving things?
 Some key observations:

 ## Dodging Responsibilities